 Justice William B. Sellers was appointed by Governor Kay Ivey in May 2017 to fill a vacancy on the Supreme Court of Alabama.

-Justice Sellers received a Bachelor of Arts degree from Hillsdale College in 1985, a Juris Doctorate degree from the University of Alabama in 1988, and a Masters of Laws degree in Taxation from New York University in 1989.
+Justice Sellers received a Bachelor of Arts degree from Hillsdale College in 1985, a Juris Doctorate from the University of Alabama in 1988, and a Masters of Laws in Taxation from New York University in 1989.
 Justice Sellers practiced law in Montgomery for 28 years.
-He maintained a general business practice with emphasis on taxation and business organizations and finance.
+He maintained a general business practice with emphasis on taxation, business organizations and finance.
 A major part of Justice Sellers's practice involved tax litigation.

-Justice Sellers and his wife, Lee, have been married for 28 years.
-They have three children.
-Justice and Mrs. Sellers reside in Montgomery.
+Justice Sellers and his wife, Lee, have been married for 32 years.
+They are members of Trinity Presbyterian Church and have three adult children.